 Proposals should be submitted, and presentations given in English.

-The deadline for submissions is 15 December 2023
+The extended deadline for submissions is 31 December 2023.

 Authors will be notified of acceptance by the end of January 2024.